atom/flight-manual.atom.io/content/getting-started/sections/installing-atom.md

 #### Installing Atom on Windows

-Atom is available with a Windows installer that can be downloaded from https://atom.io or from [Atom Releases][releases] named `AtomSetup.exe`.
+Atom is available with a Windows installer that can be downloaded from https://atom.io or from the [Atom releases page](https://github.com/atom/atom/releases/latest) named `AtomSetup.exe`.
 This setup program will install Atom, add the `atom` and `apm` commands to your `PATH`, and create shortcuts on the desktop and in the start menu.

 ![Atom on Windows](../../images/windows-system-settings.png)